dcdominiak/dcdominiak.github.io/_posts/2017-10-29-udacity-aind-lessons-learned-4.md

 For this project, I built a dog breed classifier.
 It takes an image of a dog as input and outputs a guess as to which breed of dog is pictured.

-### Best practice is to use convolutional neural network
+### Best practice is to use a convolutional neural network for image classification

 Specifically, I built a convolution neural network (CNN) that takes as input an image of a dog and outputs a prediction of the breed of the dog, e.g. Alaskan Malamute, Parson Russel Terrier, Belgian Malinois.